 Irma May’s first public appeal was to benefit Jewish students and professors in Eastern Europe.
 Speaking at Columbia with Rabbi Stephen Wise on December 16, 1920, May documented the continued antisemitism in that region.
 Professors were being dismissed from Polish universities, and Jewish students were no longer being admitted to institutions of higher learning in Poland, Hungary, and Galicia.
 A committee was formed from the Columbia University Relief Council to raise funds for both the professors and students.

 As the 1920s progressed, the situation in Eastern Europe continued to deteriorate for the Jewish population while immigration restrictions in Western nations remained rigid.
 Unemployment was rampant, and most industries refused to hire Jews.
-Housing was in short supply; food was scarce, and many faced starvation.
+Housing was in short supply; food was scarce, and many people faced starvation.
 Schools and hospitals began to close.
 Suicides, a rarity in the Jewish community, became more frequent, especially among those unable to provide for their families.
 Irma May’s major contributions to the cause of Eastern European Jewry came during this difficult period.
 Working as the special commissioner for Eastern Europe for the United Jewish Campaign, she traveled to the region and made detailed written reports on the conditions of the Jews to David A. Brown, the national chair.

 After her return from her journeys, May made a number of appearances in New York to raise funds for the Jews of Eastern Europe.
 Her efforts met with great success.
 Her appearance before the Rabbinate of Greater New York on April 13, 1926, resulted in the group passing a resolution for the Jews of New York to raise six million dollars for their coreligionists.
 In pursuit of this goal, May’s eloquent speaking helped raise an initial pledge of $3,700,000 at a series of dinners held on April 26, 1926, by the United Jewish Campaign.